-Tom Long: Oscar needs to open up catergories to stunts, ensembles
+Long: Oscar needs to be open to stunts and ensembles

 'Avengers: Age of Ultron," "Jurassic World" and "Furious 7": Those are the top three moneymaking movies of the year, so far.